 Both Davis and her business partner Lopez-Martinez had an idea of what Gila Rut’s core values were, but they’d never actually been stated.
 So they both took some time individually and wrote down words that represented what they believed were the salon company’s core values.
 “Then we sat down together and talked through both of our lists and morphed them together to come up with three core values,” remembers Davis.

-Staff members analyzing each others' collages, trying to guess the words they are trying to convey.
 Next, Davis and Lopez-Martinez met with their management team.
 “We asked them to make a laundry list of all the things Gila Rut is all about from the education to the coaching to the customer service, etc,” says Davis.
 “Then in a deep discussion, we peeled back the meaning on each of those until we arrived at an agreement on the three core values that reflected the heart and soul of who we thought we were.”

 At the end of that exercise, the management team had three core values: Commitment, Growth and Communication.
 But Davis knew it wasn’t enough to simply present the values to her staff.
 “From my earliest days of opening the salon, I remember Winn Claybaugh teaching, ‘People support what they help to create,’” says Davis.
 “To get their buy-in, we needed to engage them in an activity of discovering the core values for themselves and helping create what they actually mean for the everyday operation of our business.”